There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 20. Skylon Tower

-The Skylon Tower is one of the most famous towers in the world because it’s located right next to some of the world’s most amazing waterfalls, the Niagara Falls.
+The Skylon Tower is one of the most famous towers in the world because it’s located right next to one of the world’s most amazing waterfalls, Niagara Falls.
 These waterfalls, which are located on the Canada and United States Border, are a collection of 3 major waterfalls on the Niagara River, and the tower offers stunning views of both the American Falls and the Horseshoe Falls, also referred to as the Canadian Falls.

 The tower stands 160 meters (520 feet) tall and 236 meters (775 feet) above the bottom of the falls.
 It’s located in the Canadian city of Niagara Falls which is right across the city with the same name in the US state of New York.
 The tower features a rotating restaurant at the top levels and is one of the most popular tourist attractions in the area!